Nobody-Labs/twister-vmt/README.md

 ![..............](./img/hhtest.jpg)

 There's a way faster testing environment: [foundry](https://getfoundry.sh/).
-I'd like to make a foundry fork of this repository!
-I could also improve the speed of this test suite by saving copies of the proofs instead of recomputing them every time.
+I'm working on a foundry fork of this repository, so there's no need for you to steal my thunder!
+I could also improve the speed of this hardhat test suite by precomputing the proofs during the build step.

 ## Test Results
 ![Filtered by foundry :(](./img/test_results.png)